Cystic Fibrosis (CF): Symptoms, Causes, and Treatment

 Its early diagnosis helps in your early treatment; important for a more healthy and balanced life.

-The defective gene in cystic fibrosis has a minor abnormality also called mutation.
+The defective gene in cystic fibrosis has a minor abnormality also called a mutation.
 Currently, the number of known mutations of CF are 1,700.

 Genetic tests are done to find out the mutations but generally, screening for cystic fibrosis screens for a few common mutations.
 So they can sometimes fail to detect a mutation.
 Therefore, the tests can be misleading in some cases.